 The 2016 UK team captain has been named as former Army Captain David Wiseman.
 He was shot by the enemy when commanding a small British Infantry team embedded within the Afghan National Army in Nad-e Ali district, in Helmand province in 2009.

 A bullet entered his shoulder and travelled the length of his torso and hit his ribs.
 The bullet came to rest in his right lung, where it resides to this day.
-Capt Wiseman was diagnosed with PTSD in 2012, a condition which is now manageable but still a part of his day-to-day life.
+Capt Wiseman was diagnosed with post-traumatic stress disorder (PTSD) in 2012, a condition which is now manageable but still a part of his day-to-day life.

 The team launch also marked the official handover of the Invictus Games flag from Prince Harry to US team captain, Will Reynolds, signifying the handover from London to Orlando.